JWalkerMailly/glua-regex/README.md

 > This module can only be used clientside due to its dependency on DHTML.

 > [!CAUTION]
-> This is a very hacky implementation. **Do not** nest regex functions into each other, this will cause Awesomium to panic.
-If you need to chain regex operations, use a concurrency design pattern approach.
+> This is a very hacky implementation, use at your own risks.

 ## Why?